consoleau/eslint-plugin-console-saas-rules/README.md

+# !!!
+DEPRECATED !!!
+This repository has been moved to bitbucket at https://bitbucket.org/consoleau/eslint-plugin-console-saas-rules

 # eslint-plugin-console-saas-rules

 A collection of eslint rules to check conventions used in the console saas web repo.
 Will cover a variety of ES6, Angular, and bespoke conecerns.